 Tsys values are reported after about 15 seconds.
 Expected values are given in the checklist.
 If they are unusually high, there could be water (condensation) on the feed window or overcast conditions can raise the Tsys.
 If you suspect a wet feed window, try another Tsys measurement with the antenna tipped to say 20 degrees elevation (but only after the Antenna checks have been made).

-SysMon group in the e-RemoteCtrl window; however, these are currently formatted strangely.
-To view the correct output, open an ssh connection to the fs computer and run
+To view the last readings from the log, open an ssh connection to the fs computer and run

-Below is an annotated copy of monit3 output for Hb:
+Below is an annotated copy of monit3 output for Yg: